-Client appreciation events are an important way to demonstrate an all important message to your clients; that they mean more to you and your organization than just a name and a number on a balance sheet.
-It give you and your representatives an opportunity to build rapport and trust in a natural way.
+Client appreciation events are an important way to demonstrate an important message to your clients; that they mean more to you and your organization than just a name and a number on a balance sheet.
+It gives you and your representatives an opportunity to build rapport and trust in a natural way.
 Client appreciation events also pay a huge compliment to your clients.
 The loyalty that they build is a measurable way to create business growth.
 Here are some tips for client appreciation events.

 4 Reasons to Have a Client Appreciation Events

-- Your clients want to know that you value their business, they really like to feel appreciated.
+- Your clients want to know that you value their business, they really want to feel appreciated.
 This one reason alone may help you hang on to clients for years without doing anything other than a periodic phone call.